UVSasa/Splunk-Investigations/Detecting_Shells.md

 - Creation of executable and script files (.exe, .dll, .ps1, .bat, .vbs, .js) that may indicate payload delivery.

+- **SPL queries**

+Here are a few or the SPL queries in the dashboard

 **Framework Mapping**